 Upon her return to the States, she was invited to serve as a Board member and the Executive Director at The Gubbio Project, a non-profit day shelter serving the homeless population of San Francisco’s Tenderloin District.
 Her service with Gubbio was during a time of transition, and with the help of a few good friends and much prayer, Gubbio was able to keep their doors open.
 Today, the Gubbio Project stands deeply grounded (and fully funded) showing all what a life in Christ looks like.

 After a bit of a sabbatical, she decided to take a different direction with work.
 Jennifer found employment as the Executive Assistant/Program Coordinator at the Mathematical Science Research Institute (MSRI) in Berkeley.
 (MSRI is the world’s foremost non-profit mathematical institute serving over a thousand domestic and international visiting professors and researchers each year.)
 There she learned international collaboration, the importance of systems organization, and most importantly technical skills required in today’s world.

-Today, Jennifer brings with her all her adventures to now serve as the Presbytery of San Francisco’s Communications and Administrative Coordinator.
+Today, Jennifer brings with her all her adventures to now serve as the Presbytery of San Francisco’s Partner for Operations and Presbytery-wide Communications.
 As a self-proclaimed Spiritual Activist, she hopes that her journey at the Presbytery of San Francisco helps to promote compassion, gratitude and community.